Asymptotic behavior of Kawahara equation with memory effect: Introduction

 \subsection{Problem setting and main results}

-Consider the system \eqref{fda1} in a bounded domain $\Omega=(0,L)$, $L > 0$ is the spatial length, under the presence of the following feedback:
+Consider the system \eqref{fda1} in a bounded domain $\Omega=(0,\ell)$, where $\ell > 0$ is the spatial length, under the action of the following feedback:

-with $u_0$, $z_0$ are initial data and the feedback law is a linear combination of the damping and finite memory terms given by
+with $\omega_0$, $z_0$ are initial data and the feedback law is a linear combination of the damping and finite memory terms given by

-Here, $a >0$ and $b>0$ are physical parameters, $p \in [1,2]$, whereas $\alpha$ and $\beta$ are nonzero real numbers, and $0<\tau_1 < \tau_2$ correspond to the finite memory interval $(t-\tau_1, t-\tau_2)$.
-Moreover, $\mathcal{T}=( -\tau_2, 0 )$ and the memory kernel is denoted by $\lambda(s)$.
-Of course, the presence of memory term is of great importance in systems control as it can affect the performance of practical systems \cite{bc1, bc2, nipi}.
-Furthermore, the memory term arises in our system to reflect the case of a compressible (or incompressible) viscoelastic fluid.
-The latter is considered the simplest material with memory \cite{afg}.
+Here, $\alpha >0$ and $\beta>0$ are physical parameters, $p \in \{1,2\}$, whereas $\nu_1$ and $\nu_2$ are nonzero real numbers.
+In turn, $0<\tau_1 < \tau_2$ correspond to the finite memory interval $(t-\tau_1, t-\tau_2)$.
+Moreover, $\mathcal{I}=( -\tau_2, 0 )$, and the memory kernel is denoted by $\sigma(s)$.
+Of course, the presence of a memory term is usually ubiquitous in practice.
+Particularly, memory is of great importance in systems control as they are governed by equations, where the past values of one or more variables involved in the system play a crucial role.
+On the other hand, the impact of a memory term in some systems can be deleterious as it can affect their performance \cite{bc1, bc2, nipi}.
+Last but not least, we indicate that the memory term, that arises in the boundary control \eqref{fdl}, could reflect the case of a compressible (or incompressible) viscoelastic fluid.
+The latter is regarded as the simplest material with memory \cite{afg, da}.